Are you ready for the best tour of Greece?

 Not far from Vergina, there is the town Veria (Biblical Beroea), where Saint Paul’s Bema is located.
 Then we'll stroll through the old Jewish neighbourhood and its colourful market.
 Enjoy a walk in a city, where the past is still alive.
 According to our plan, we'll return to Thessaloniki for one more pleasant and relaxing night.

 Day 7: We'll wake up, gather for breakfast and depart for the site of Pella.
 It was the capital of Macedonia during Alexander's reign.
 In the new Museum, you can see the exquisite floor mosaics of the 4th-century b.C, among other elegant artefacts.
-We'll then visit the Archaeological Park of Dion, that used to be a sacred city for the ancient Macedonians.
-It was built at the foot of Mount Olympus, the highest mountain in Greece and house of the 12 Gods of the Greek Mythology.
+We'll then visit the Archaeological Park of Dion, which used to be a sacred city for the ancient Macedonians.
+It was built at the foot of Mount Olympus, the highest mountain in Greece and house of the 12 Gods of Greek Mythology.

 On our way back to Athens, we'll drive through the extraordinary plain of Thessaly and the Valley of Tempi.
-This road trip will let you admire the gigantic figure of Mount Olympus on the South.
+This road trip will let you admire the gigantic figure of Mount Olympus in the South.
 Then we will pass by Lamia, Thermopylae (where we will see the Leonidas’ Monument) and Thebes.

 As we arrive in Athens late in the afternoon, our journey will be near its end, signalling the closure of your Grand Tour Of Greece 7-Day Tour.